A great ship must have deep water. ~ Dutch Proverb

 Based on data from Natural Resources Canada, it is estimated there were 2.6 megatonnes of carbon/GHG emissions from commercial vehicles in Northern Ontario in 2012.
 As a comparison, on-road freight transportation emissions were 13.6 megatonnes CO2 in Ontario in 2012.

-A summary entitled Shipping, World Trade and the Reduction of Co2 Emissions: United Nations Framework Convention on Climate Change, by the International Chamber of Shipping provides a comparison of typical CO emissions between modes of transport.
+A summary entitled Shipping, World Trade and the Reduction of Co2 Emissions: United Nations Framework Convention on Climate Change, by the International Chamber of Shipping provides a comparison of typical CO2 emissions between modes of transport.

 (click image to increase size)